juferafo/UDE-cassandra/README.md

 In order to process all this information we will build an ETL (extract, transform, load) pipeline that brings the CSV data all-together into a database.
 Due to the nature of this use-case it is expected that in a real scenario for widely used applications terabytes of data are generated.
 In these situations it is more convenient to employ a NoSQL model instead the regular SQL ones.
 We will use [Apache Cassandra](https://github.com/apache/cassandra) to host the database since it is a highly-scalable partitioned row store.
 This means that the data is organized in rows and columns (like in the SQL model) and partitioned by an unique key/identifier.

 In Apache Cassandra the queries are executed in the Cassandra Query Language [CQL](https://cassandra.apache.org/doc/latest/cql/) which is very similar to SQL.
-However, JOIN and GOUP BY statements do not exist in Apache Cassandra and, therefore, the data must undergo a process of [denormalization](https://www.datastax.com/blog/basic-rules-cassandra-data-modeling).
-It is very important to have in mind that the database will be modeled according to the queries and not the other way around.
+However, it is very important to have in mind that JOIN and GOUP BY statements do not exist in Apache Cassandra and, therefore, the data must undergo a process of [denormalization](https://www.datastax.com/blog/basic-rules-cassandra-data-modeling) as we need to model the database according to the queries we want to run.

 ### Code workflow